Classic Article: “History of the Notion of Care”

 From: Encyclopedia of Bioethics.
 Revised edition.
 Edited by Warren Thomas Reich.
 5 Volumes.
 New York: Simon & Schuster Macmillan, 1995.
 Pages 319-331.

 Prior to 1982 scarcely anyone spoke of an “ethic of care.”
-The word “care” had never emerged as a major concept in the history of mainstream Western ethics as compared, say, with the concepts of freedom, justice, and love.
+The word “care” had never emerged as a major concept in the history of mainstream Western ethics as compared, say, to the concepts of freedom, justice, and love.
 Yet, starting with the 1982 publication of a book by Carol Gilligan that spoke of a care perspective in women’s moral development and throughout the 1980s and into the 1990s, an ethic of care emerged very rapidly, questioning earlier assumptions and setting new directions for bioethics.
 (These contemporary publications and discussions will be reviewed in the third article in this entry.)
-One characteristic of the literature on an ethic of care is that it has paid virtually no attention to the history of the notion of care prior to 1982.
+One characteristic of the literature on the ethic of care is that it has paid virtually no attention to the history of the notion of care prior to 1982.
 Yet one finds in this history a broad range of meanings and models that both illuminate and challenge the emerging ethic of care.

 The “Cura” tradition of care: Ancient Rome